- What Is A Pay for Delete Letter?

 Credit Repair Option #3: Pay Down Your Balance

 Paying down your balance seems simple.
 But if you don’t have extra money on hand, it can be complex.

-Here are a few options you may not have thought of to pay down your balance to help fix your credit.
+Here are a few options you may not have thought of to pay down your balance to help fix your credit in 2021.

 Consolidating all your revolving credit card debt into an installment account, like a personal loan, could lower your credit utilization.

 Plus, because most personal loans have lower interest rates than the average credit cards, you can save money on interest payments.